Invasion of Kagera: Tanzanian reaction

 Due to poor communications, the Tanzanian Government was only informed of the full extent of the invasion after an entire day had passed.
 After initial reports of the attack reached Dar es Salaam, Nyerere convened a meeting with his advisers and TPDF commanders in his beach residence.
 (Note: According to the TPDF's official history, Nyerere did not believe the reports that Uganda had attacked Kagera until the action was reported by the British Broadcasting Corporation.)
 He was unsure of his force's ability to repel the Ugandan invasion, but TPDF Chief Abdallah Twalipo was confident that the army could eject the Ugandans from Tanzania.
 Twalipo stated that this would require a large operation which would take time to organise.
 Nyerere told him to "get started" and the meeting ended.
 On 31 October the Tanzanian Government made its first public acknowledgment of the hostilities with Uganda on Radio Tanzania's regularly scheduled 07:00 news bulletin.
 The announcer declared that Ugandan troops had occupied territory in the north-west portion of the country and that the army was preparing a counter-offensive.
 On 2 November Nyerere declared war on Uganda.
+TPDF Chief of Staff Major General Tumainiel Kiwelu was sent to take command of the troops at the frontline and ordered the creation of a wide-reaching network of supply lines and depots across Tanzania to support the TPDF's war effort.